-The Education focus includes teaching and learning theory, curriculum development and evaluation.
-The Management focus entails course work in leadership development, financial management, current legal and economic requirements and industry trends.
-Both focus options include practicum experiences that total 210 hours providing you with an opportunity to apply theory in authentic health care management or education environments.
+The Leadership focus entails course work in leadership development, financial management, current legal and economic requirements and industry trends and includes practicum experiences that total 210 hours providing you with an opportunity to apply theory in authentic health care management or education environments.

-Graduates are awarded a Bachelor of Science in Nursing (BSN) upon completion of the BSN portion of the program, and the Master of Science, Nursing with a focus in either education or management upon completion of the entire program.
+Graduates are awarded a Bachelor of Science in Nursing (BSN) upon completion of the BSN portion of the program, and the Master of Science, Nursing with a focus in leadership upon completion of the entire program.